Fuzzy logic: IF-THEN rules

 Given a certain temperature, the fuzzy variable hot has a certain truth value, which is copied to the high variable.

-Should an output variable occur in several THEN parts, then the values from the respective IF parts are combined using the OR operator.
+Should an output variable occur in several THEN parts, the values from the respective IF parts are combined using the OR operator.

 Defuzzification

 The goal is to get a continuous variable from fuzzy truth values.

 This would be easy if the output truth values were exactly those obtained from fuzzification of a given number.

 Since, however, all output truth values are computed independently, in most cases they do not represent such a set of numbers.

 One has then to decide for a number that matches best the "intention" encoded in the truth value.

 For example, for several truth values of fan_speed, an actual speed must be found that best fits the computed truth values of the variables 'slow', 'moderate' and so on.

 There is no single algorithm for this purpose.